zhamadeh/Website/_posts/2020-12-09-firstPost.md

 comments: true
 ---

-DNA is a very stable molecule, hence why you can still find ancient DNA preserved after thousands of years.
-In fact, DNA is the only biological molecule that doesn’t turn over.
-It repairs itself unlike protein and RNA.
-Therefore, dynamic networks of DNA damage detection and repair genes have evolved over millions of years, conserved across taxonomic domain to prevent this molecule from accumulating damage that turns into mutations.
-It's estimated that DNA damage due to normal metabolic processes inside the cell are as high as one million molecular lesions per cell per day, yet the most recent estimates of mutation rates is much lower making the accuracy of DNA repair machinery somewhere on the scale of 99.99999% efficient.
+Cancer is a disease of the genome<sup>1</sup>.
+The human genome is constantly challenged to repair mistakes caused by internal and external stressors to avoid genetic alterations that may disrupt gene function and perturb normal cell growth<sup>2-5</sup>.
+Cells that have acquired the ability for unregulated cell division proliferate indefinitely and acquire additional genetic alterations in the process<sup>5</sup>.
+The accumulation of genetic alterations, or genome instability, is a driving force in cancer and, in turn, can contribute to the progressive deterioration of normal cell function<sup>2</sup>.
+Although genome instability is a characteristic of almost all human cancers and considered a defining hallmark, the amount and type of genomic instability in tumour genomes differ substantially across tumour types and cell types<sup>4,6</sup>.
+Furthermore, the precise source of genome instability can stem from nearly all DNA transactions: replication, transcription, repair, and recombination<sup>3</sup>.
 In the last couple decades, an appreciation for the critical role of DNA repair in cancer has slowly become more apparent.
 It is now widely accepted that cancer cells suppress these mechanisms either to initiate cancer or to continue uncontrollable proliferation.

-This is exemplified by the many cancer prone diseases of mutated DNA repair genes such as with the RecQ class of helicases, where deficiencies in 4 of 5 of these genes results in autosomal recessive disorders of genome instability, premature aging and extreme cancer predisposition.
-Therefore, our lab among many others study DNA repair genes and mechanisms to better understand cancer and what deficiencies in repair can be exploited for therapeutic benefit.
-To date these mechanisms of DNA repair remain enigmatic, until new technologies can shed light on these highly dynamic and redundant networks of genes.
+In my research, I study the role of DNA helicases: essential genes that repair DNA damage and prevent mutations from occurring in the genomes of cells.
+The gene class, RecQ helicases, have been implicated in aging and cancer due to their association with rapid aging syndromes that are susceptible to cancer.
+RECQL5 is one gene in this class that has remained understudied for its role in DNA repair.
+Until recently, studying DNA repair has been limited to molecular methods which suffer from limited resolution and throughput.
+I used a novel single cell sequencing method, known as Strand-seq, to identify genomic regions prone to DNA repair.
+I developed novel wet-lab and bioinformatic methods to improve the overall quality of DNA repair studies in single cells using Strand-seq.
+I found that that specific regions in the genome are troublesome for replication and RecQ helicases have a protective role in the faithful replication of DNA in these areas.

+1. MacConaill LE, Garraway LA.
+Clinical Implications of the Cancer Genome.
+J Clin Oncol.
+2010;28(35):5219. doi:10.1200/JCO.2009.27.4944
+2. Jeggo PA, Pearl LH, Carr AM.
+DNA repair, genome stability and cancer: A historical perspective.
+Nat Rev Cancer.
+2016;16(1):35-42. doi:10.1038/nrc.2015.4
+3. Zell J, Sperti FR, Britton S, Monchaud D. DNA folds threaten genetic stability and can be leveraged for chemotherapy.
+RSC Chem Biol.
+2021;2(1):47-76. doi:10.1039/d0cb00151a
+4. Negrini S, Gorgoulis VG, Halazonetis TD.
+Genomic instability — an evolving hallmark of cancer.
+Nat Rev Mol Cell Biol.
+2010;11(3):220-228. doi:10.1038/nrm2858
+5. Aguilera A, Gómez-González B. Genome instability: a mechanistic view of its causes and consequences.
+Nat Rev Genet.
+2008;9(3):204-217. doi:10.1038/NRG2268
+6. Bakhoum SF, Landau DA.
+Chromosomal Instability as a Driver of Tumor Heterogeneity and Evolution.
+Cold Spring Harb Perspect Med.
+2017;7(6). doi:10.1101/CSHPERSPECT.A029611